Consumer medicine information

 Clinical trials.

+ESTHER-1 clinical trial.
 The ESTHER-1 trial was a randomised, assessor-blinded, controlled trial in 1,326 IVF/ICSI patients comparing the individualised dosing regimen (see Section 4.2 Dose and Method of Administration) of Rekovelle (with fixed dose) to a standard dosing regimen of follitropin alfa filled-by-mass (starting dose of 11 micrograms (150 IU) for the first five days followed by dose adjustments from day 6 of stimulation based on follicular development).
 The patients were up to 40 years of age and had regular menstrual cycles presumed to be ovulatory.
 As for other clinical trials of gonadotropins, a number of inclusion and exclusion criteria were applied in recruiting the ESTHER trial population.
 For example, patients were excluded if the following were present: endometriosis stage III-IV, history of recurrent miscarriage, and use of hormonal preparations (except for thyroid medication) during the last menstrual cycle before randomisation.
 Polycystic ovarian syndrome (PCOS) patients with anovulatory disorders have not been studied.

 Single blastocyst transfer on day 5 was compulsory with the exception of patients aged 38-40 years in whom double blastocyst transfer was performed if no good-quality blastocysts were available.
-The two co-primary endpoints were ongoing pregnancy rate and ongoing implantation rate, defined as at least one intrauterine viable fetus 10-11 weeks after transfer and number of intrauterine viable fetuses 10-11 weeks after transfer divided by number of blastocysts transferred, respectively.
+The two co-primary endpoints were ongoing pregnancy rate and ongoing implantation rate, defined as at least one intrauterine viable foetus 10-11 weeks after transfer and number of intrauterine viable foetuses 10-11 weeks after transfer divided by number of blastocysts transferred, respectively.
 The trial demonstrated that Rekovelle was at least as effective as follitropin alfa in terms of ongoing pregnancy rate and ongoing implantation rate, as shown in Table 4.

 The clinical value of the AMH-based dosing regimen of Rekovelle was also assessed in secondary endpoints, such as ovarian response, OHSS risk management and gonadotropin consumption.